PortfolioStrat/highcharts-min-max-padding/README.md

 ## Usage/Demo

 Padding is specified as a percentage of the dataMin and dataMax axis values.
 Highcharts and jQuery have to be loaded before adding this extension.
 See working [plunker](http://plnkr.co/edit/06XGcU0Y9ESALbueCJOI?p=preview "Plunker Demo") for a live demo.
 You may adjust the padding by changing the variable *AutoMinMax.padding*.

+## Compatibility

+Compatible with Highcharts 4.1.7 and earlier.

 ## License